LARG/utaustinvilla3d/README.md

 * Communication system previously provided for use in drop-in player challenges
 * Example behaviors/tasks for optimizing a kick and forward walk
 * Support for Gazebo RoboCup 3D simulation plugin (https://bitbucket.org/osrf/robocup3ds)
+* Scripts and code for collecting game statistics

 #### What is not included:
 * The team's complete set of skills such as long kicks and goalie dives